Ask gardeners about their least favorite gardening activity and they will probably respond with, “Weeding!”

 As gardeners we would much rather be involved in planting, transplanting, pruning, and harvesting the abundance the garden has produced.
 From first-hand experience, I can tell you that the fight with weeds doesn’t have to be eternal.

 I’ve worked on garden beds that haven’t been weeded for more than a few minutes in years.
-In fact, there’s a whole art and science of advanced weed control that can see you virtually eliminating weeding from your garden to do list so that you can focus on other prepping or leisure tasks.
-In smaller home scale garden spaces, the perfect place to start is with sheet mulching using newspaper or cardboard.
+In fact, there’s a whole art and science of advanced weed control that can see you virtually eliminating weeding from your gardening to-do list.

 Sheet mulching, also called lasagna gardening, is a method for fertilising and building soil, starting new garden beds (or adding fertility and organic matter to existing beds), and smothering weeds all at the same time.
 It involves layering compost or other nitrogen rich organic matter with carbon rich materials like newspaper.

 It can be as simple as a layer of compost and newspaper on the ground with a couple of inches of wood chips tossed on top, or as sophisticated as a multi-layered masterpiece of alternating super-rich compost, newspaper, vegetable scraps, chicken manure, sawdust, rotten hay, wood ashes, branches, yard bags full of leaves, packing paper, chopped corn cobs… you get the picture; there are a lot of different options for materials.

 One of the great things about this method is that it also looks quite attractive, since you can top it all off with your preferred mulch.
 If starting a new bed, you don’t even have to till, remove sod or deal with the existing weeds.